 -

-Nonstick Pans
+Nonstick Cookware

 Nonstick pans require hand-washing with hot, soapy water and a mildly abrasive cloth sponge.